learn-co-students/nyc-web-100818/26-rails-auth/README.md

 ## Objectives

 - Understand, theoretically, how authentication and authorization work
   - Understand the _difference_ between authentication and authorization and how they fit under the umbrella topic _auth_
 - Discuss different encryption and hashing schemes, and `bcrypt` specifically
   - Do we want to ever store plaintext user passwords? (no)
 - Augment a user model in rails using `bcrypt`, `password_digest`, and `has_secure_password`
-- Expose this information in a sample rails app
+- Build User sign up and sign in flows in Rails
-- Go over sessions, cookies, and implement sign up, log in, and log out
+- Review sessions and cookies, as well as implement sign up, log in, and log out

 ## Steps